conduit-innovation/gorilla-claw/README.md

 Injection allows you to add functions executed before and after a single filter handler.
 You may access `$this` and even modify private variables.

-Most of the time, if we want a function to run before an existing handler, we just add it with a 'lower' priority number, and the opposite for after. *This is the right way.* However, some times we just want to manipulate a single handler, like maybe ...ugh.. call methods that change the object state, so it makes sense to `modify -> run the original -> un-modify`, so future interactions with the object remain unaffected.
+Most of the time, if we want a function to run before an existing handler, we just add it with a 'lower' priority number, and 'higher' to run after. *This is the right way.* However, some times we just want to manipulate a single handler, like maybe ...ugh.. call methods that change the object state, so it makes sense to `modify -> run the original -> un-modify`, so future interactions with the object remain unaffected.

+Both before and after callbacks are optional, and feed through their arguments and return values in the usual chained WordPress way.

 ```php
 use function MonkeyHook\find_filters;